keikoproj/instance-manager/docs/INSTALL.md

 ### Create an InstanceGroup object

-Time to submit our first instancegroup.
+Time to create our first `InstanceGroup`.

 There are several components to the custom resource:

-- Provisioner - this defines the provisioner which will create the node group, use `eks` to provision a scaling group of worker nodes, or the `eks-managed` provisioner to provision a managed node group.
+- Provisioner - this defines the provisioner which will create the node group.
+Possible options:
+  * `eks` to provision an AWS autoscaling group of worker nodes
+  * `eks-managed` provisioner to provision a managed node group.

-- Strategy - this defines the upgrade strategy of the instancegroup, `rollingUpdate` is a basic form of rolling update of nodes managed by the controller, other supported types include `crd` which allows you to submit an arbitrary custom resource which implements some custom behaviour.
+- Strategy - this defines the upgrade strategy of the `InstanceGroup`, `rollingUpdate` is a basic form of rolling update of nodes managed by the controller, other supported types include `crd` which allows you to submit an arbitrary custom resource which implements some custom behaviour.

 - Provisioner Configuration - defines the configuration of the actual node group with respect to the selected provisioner.